 One of the fundamental components of TCP congestion control is that packet losses are used as indications of congestion.
 TCP halves its congestion window after any window of data in which one or more packets have been lost.
-With the addition of ECN to the IP architecture, routers would be able to set a bit in the ECN field in the IP header as an indication of congestion, and end nodes would be able to use ECN indications as a second method for indicating congestion.
-However, the addition of ECN to the IP architecture would not eliminate congestion-related packet losses, and therefore would not allow end nodes to ignore packet losses as indications of congestion.
+With the addition of ECN to the IP architecture, routers would also be able to set a bit in the ECN field of the IP header as an indication of congestion.
+However, the addition of ECN to the IP architecture would not eliminate congestion-related packet losses due to buffer overflow, and therefore would not allow end nodes to ignore packet losses as indications of congestion.

-For wired links, packet losses due to packet corruption instead of congestion are infrequent; this is not necessarily the case for wireless links [10].
+For wired links, packet losses due to packet corruption instead of congestion are infrequent, at least in terms of their effect of congestion control [14]; this is not always the case for wireless links [6].
 While many wireless links use Forward Error Correction (FEC) and link-level retransmission to repair packet corruption, it is not always possible to eliminate all packet corruption in a timely fashion.

-One possible response to packet corruption would be for the TCP sender to "undo" the congestion window reduction, if the TCP sender found out, after the fact, that a single packet loss had been due to corruption rather than congestion.
+One possible response to packet corruption would be for the TCP sender to "undo" the congestion window reduction if the TCP sender found out, after the fact, that a single packet loss had been due to corruption rather than congestion.
 This late "undoing" of a congestion window reduction could use a delayed notification of packet corruption, where the TCP sender receives the notification of corruption some time after it has already retransmitted the packet and halved the congestion window.

 Such a mechanism for the late "undoing" of a congestion window reduction would allow a link-level protocol to develop a method for the delayed sending of a corruption notification message to the TCP data receiver.
 That is, the link-level protocol could determine when the link level is no longer attempting to retransmit a packet has been lost at the link level due to corruption.
 In this case, the link-level protocol could arrange that the link-level sender send a corruption notification message to the IP destination of the corrupted packet.
-Of course, this corruption notification message could itself be corrupted or lost, in which case the transport end nodes would be left to their earlier inference that the packet had been lost due to congestion.
+Of course, this short corruption notification message could itself be corrupted or lost, in which case the transport end nodes would be left to their earlier inference that the packet had been lost due to congestion.

-Thus, a TCP sender that has halved its congestion window as a result of a single packet loss could receive information from the link level, some time later, that this packet was lost due to corruption rather than due to congestion.
-Unfortunately, determining the appropriate response of the TCP sender to packet corruption is an open question.
-For packet corruption that is not an indication of congestion from competing traffic, halving the congestion window in response to a single corrupted packet seems unnecessarily severe.
+With this form of Congestion Notification, a TCP sender that has halved its congestion window as a result of a single packet loss could receive information from the link level, some time later, that this packet was lost due to corruption rather than due to congestion.
+If such mechanisms for corruption notification are developed, a necessary next step will be to determine the appropriate response of the end nodes to this corruption.
+For packet corruption that is not an indication of congestion from competing traffic, halving the congestion window in response to a single corrupted packet is clearly unnecessarily severe.
 At the same time, maintaining a persistent high sending rate in the presence of a high packet corruption rate is also clearly unacceptable; each corrupted packet could represent wasted bandwidth on the path to the point of corruption.
-If mechanisms for corruption notification are developed, a necessary next step will be to determine the appropriate response of the end nodes to this corruption.
-Mechanisms for protection against misbehaving routers or receivers are likely to be another prerequisite for the further development of corruption notification.